tvjg/iswitchw/README.md

 * `Home/End` jump to the top/bottom of list
 * `PgDn/PgUp` jumps down/up the list 4 rows at a time
-* `Ctrl + Delete/Backspace/W` removes a word from the search, or,
-* if there's no further matches or only a single match: clear the input
+* `Ctrl + Delete/Backspace/W` removes a word from the search, or, if there's no further matches or only a single match: clear the input
 * `Ctrl + Left/Right` arrow keys skip forward/backward by the word
+* `Win + 0-9` focuses the corresponding tab
+* `1-99` hotstrings to focus any tab, enter the row number followed by a space.
 * Click a title to activate a window with the mouse
 * Any other typing should be passed through to the search

+Chrome and Firefox tabs will appear separately in the list.

 By default, iswitchw is restricted to a single instance and hides itself from the tray.
 Run the script again at any time to replace the running instance.
 If